datajoint/datajoint-tutorials/README.md

 # DataJoint interactive tutorial using GitHub Codespaces

+Interactive tutorials on the DataJoint framework, in python.
+Throughout this set of tutorials, you will learn

+- DataJoint basics
+    - Create schemas/tables
+    - Table tiers (`Lookup`, `Manual`, `Imported`, `Computed`)
+    - Insert entries and view entries in tables
+    - Table dependency and data integrity
+    - Query operations
+        - Restriction - `&`
+        - Join - `*`
+        - Projection - `.proj()`
+        - Aggregation - `.aggr()`
+    - Fetch operations
+        - Retrieve everything
+        - Retrieve primary key - `.fetch("KEY")`
+        - Retrieve selective attributes
+    - Delete operations
+- DataJoint Advanced
+    - `Imported` and `Computed` tables
+    - `make()` function
+    - `.populate()` for automated computation
+    - `.populate(reserve_jobs=True)` for parallelization

+## Getting started

-### This README is the guide to setting up an interactive tutorial on DataJoint basics using GitHub Codespaces.
+The easiest way to start this interactive tutorial on DataJoint basics is to use [GitHub Codespace](https://docs.github.com/en/codespaces/overview).
 Please follow the steps below for the best experience:

 1. Fork this repository to your own GitHub account.